8 local schools receive achievement recognition ‘Literacy Leaders’

 “The ability to read opens up the doors not only to the rest of a student’s education but to their ability to continue learning throughout their life,” State School Superintendent Richard Woods said.
 “That’s why we are laser-focused on literacy at the Georgia Department of Education and as a state.
 These schools, our Literacy Leaders, are doing exceptional work to ensure every student is equipped with the lifelong skill of literacy, and it’s an honor to recognize them.”

-Throughout the months of September and October, Superintendent Woods will visit selected schools identified as Literacy Leaders to recognize and congratulate them.
+Throughout the months of September and October, Georgia’s State Superintendent of Education, Richard Woods, will visit selected schools identified as Literacy Leaders to recognize and congratulate them.

 Copyright 2023 WRDW/WAGT.
 All rights reserved.